NavanYatavelli/fastpages/_posts/2022-09-05-Themes-Midnight-Changes.md

 ## Theme -- Vocab looks
 Changing remote theme the vocab looks like this with style and color changes  on the right picture below
 <img src="{{site.baseurl}}/images/themes_vocab.jpg" alt="Beebadger Blog Header">

+## Theme -- Issues encountered
+The Fronpage looks off.
+Tags style completely changes.
+Vocab background erased and is all white.